 Reference Values Describes reference intervals and additional information for interpretation of test results.
 May include intervals based on age and sex when appropriate.
 Intervals are Mayo-derived, unless otherwise designated.
 If an interpretive report is provided, the reference value field will state this.

 Interpretation of fetal risk is dependent upon gestational age.

-Refer to either the Queenan Curve (gestational age <27 weeks) or the Liley Chart (gestational age >27 weeks) listed under Delta OD of Bilirubin in Amniotic Fluid in Special Instructions.
+Refer to either the Queenan Curve (gestational age <27 weeks) or the Liley Chart (gestational age >27 weeks) listed under Interpretation of Amniotic Fluid Bilirubin Results (Delta OD 450) in Special Instructions.

 The reference range for bilirubin in amniotic fluid is related to the gestational age of the fetus.
-Refer to either the Queenan Curve (gestational age <27 weeks) or the Liley Chart (gestational age >27 weeks) listed under Delta OD of Bilirubin in Amniotic Fluid in Special Instructions.
+Refer to either the Queenan Curve (gestational age <27 weeks) or the Liley Chart (gestational age >27 weeks) listed under Interpretation of Amniotic Fluid Bilirubin Results (Delta OD 450) in Special Instructions.

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

 Bilirubin is photosensitive.
 Collect the specimen in an opaque amber container and/or wrap in aluminum foil.

 Clinical Reference Provides recommendations for further in-depth reading of a clinical nature